Let’s Eat Cake and Talk About Death

 Synapse: It sounds like this would also be helpful for the people left behind.

 Right.
-Are you familiar with ethical wills? idea is what’s really of value to you isn’t just what you own.
+Are you familiar with ethical wills?
+[The idea is] what’s really of value to you isn’t just what you own.
 It should be what your values are, what you’ve learned and what’s important to you, what you wish for other people.
 That’s what was passed on.

 Giving your life meaning decreases your stress.
 Why should we wait until the end of life to do that?
 That’s the idea of the Death Café — it’s that opportunity to make something of it while you can.